 The smile and wave isn't the end of a relationship between the customer and automotive brand—it's the beginning of a service relationship.
 The way a dealership handles that ongoing commitment to the long-term relationship is where true customer value is created.

 The long-term relationship beyond the "sale" may split into several channels, including traditional nuts-and-bolts service and an increasing online relationship.
 Capabilities already exist for the service department to start hearing about repair needs not from people, but directly from their cars.
 Personalisation is a huge driver of customer experience (and indeed the ability to upsell).
-Once dealerships starting storing, analysing and using customer data differently, not only will they gain a competitive advantage, but they will delight customers at every stage of the journey.
-For example, consider the experience created in the mind of the customer if a dealership retained the data that a customer-reviewed and tested an SUV before buying their current sedan.
+Once dealerships start storing, analysing, and using customer data differently, not only will they gain a competitive advantage, but they will delight customers at every stage of the journey.
+For example, consider the experience created in the mind of the customer if a dealership retained the data that a customer reviewed and tested an SUV before buying their current sedan.
 Using this information, the dealership then offers an SUV to the customer as a service loaner during their next service.
 Firstly, such personalised memory from a brand creates a deep sense of connection within the customer, and secondly, the likelihood of the customer purchasing that SUV increases dramatically.

-Gathering Voice of the Customer feedback along all seven stages of the automotive customer journey not only lets brands know they are doing, but also provides insight into the consumers themselves.
+Gathering Voice of the Customer feedback along all seven stages of the automotive customer journey not only lets brands know what they are doing but also provides insight into the consumers themselves.
 This insight can be used to enhance the entire experience if used wisely.
 The habit of seeing the relationship through the customer's eyes and making the customer journey as memorable and delightful as possible is a habit that will follow automotive brands into whatever future the automotive retail industry holds in store.